Burj Al Arab: Restaurants

 There are six restaurants in the hotel, including:

 Al Muntaha ("The Ultimate"), is located 200 m above the Persian Gulf, offering a view of Dubai.
 It is supported by a full cantilever that extends 27 m from either side of the mast, and is accessed by a panoramic elevator.

 Al Mahara ("Oyster"), which is accessed via a simulated submarine voyage, features a large seawater aquarium, holding roughly 990,000 L of water.
 The wall of the tank, made of acrylic glass in order to withstand the water pressure, is about 18 cm thick.

 Rating

+The Forbes Travel Guide rates the hotel with its highest rating of five stars.
+Likewise, Dubai's Department of Economy and Tourism (DET) awards the hotel its highest rating, which also is five stars.

 While the hotel has sometimes been described as "the world's only 'seven-star' hotel", the hotel management claims never to have done so themselves.
 The term appeared due to a British journalist who had visited the hotel on a tour before it was officially opened.
-The journalist described Burj al Arab as "more than anything she has ever seen" and therefore referred to it as a seven-star hotel.
+The journalist described Burj al Arab as "more than anything she has ever seen" and therefore informally referred to it as a seven-star hotel.
 A Jumeirah Group spokesperson said "There's not a lot we can do to stop it.
 We're not encouraging the use of the term.
 We've never used it in our advertising."